 Aqaba Petra And The South, Jordan Travel Guide

 Public access to the square is free.
 You may view the flagpole from various points along the Corniche or from the square itself.
 The flagpole holds particular impressiveness at sunset or when illuminated at night.
-It functions as a good meeting stage in the city center.
+It acts as a good meeting stage in the city center.

-Even though the museum does not frequently host temporary special exhibits, its permanent collection provides a good overview of the local history.
+Although the museum does not frequently host temporary special exhibits, its permanent collection provides a good overview of the local history.

 Accessible along the Corniche in the city center.
 These may be quite busy, especially on weekends and holidays.
 They suit swimming plus appreciating the atmosphere.